PROJECT 1 WORKING WITH TEXT

 - is it saying something about the prize for the poacher – the gold?

 - Feels old – aged artifact quality of this gold horn

 - Use of letters are different in shapes and sizes – draws one in, need to get closer to read, need more time to read.

-- Words that were written and erased gives a sense of words used as working through emotions and thoughts.
-Passing thoughts, cannot access them any more,
+- Words that were written and erased give a sense of words used as working through emotions and thoughts.
+Passing thoughts, cannot access them anymore,

 - But it also draws you in – feels like you need to excavate, a layer behind.